danielfdickinson/images.thulite.io/content/docs/basics/markdown/index.md

 [A recent contribution to Thulite Images added using SVG images in Markdown](https://github.com/thuliteio/images/pull/36)

 There is a caveat, however.
-An SVG with a grey stroke instead of black stroke, and the default background (tranparent) will have little contrast in dark mode (see below), but it will look fine in light mode (immediately below).
+An SVG with a grey stroke instead of black stroke, and the default background (transparent) will have little contrast in dark mode (see below), but it will look fine in light mode (immediately below).

 ```md